Tapiwa Uchizi Nyasulu: Career

 Tapiwa led the Women and Gender Policy and Development Division of the African Union Commission in Addis Ababa, Ethiopia.
 She coordinated policy development on gender parity, gender equality and women and girl's empowerment of the African Union.
 She also led the implementation of the African Women's Decade on Financial and Economic Inclusion of African Women 2020-2030, including the Women and Youth Financial and Economic Inclusion Initiative.

 Upon graduation in 2002, she worked with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in a Malawi-Germany Programme for Democracy and Decentralization from 2003 to 2006.
 She then joined the Danish Association for International Cooperation (MS-Zambia) in Zambia in 2006.
 Early in her career, she also lectured at the University of Applied Management in Accra, Ghana.

 Before joining the African Union, she was Regional Advisor – Southern Africa for Transparency International Secretariat, based in Berlin, Germany.
 For seven years, she managed and implemented the Africa Regional Anti-Corruption Programme in the region.
 She coordinated capacity development and advocacy interventions as well as ensuring the implementation of the accreditation policy.
 She was instrumental to the development of chapters and partners of Transparency International in countries including South Africa, Malawi, Angola, Botswana and Namibia.

 Tapiwa has also worked with the International Labour Organization in Geneva, Switzerland.
 Between 2011 and 2012, she supported the ILO/CRISIS Capacity Building and Knowledge Development programme, and supported ILO's staff and constituents in implementing a disasters and conflict response programme, aimed at recovery and creating decent work in post-crisis scenarios.

-She joined United Nations Population Fund East and Central Africa Regional Office based in Sandton, Johannesbourg in May 2024 as the Regional Advisor on Gender and Human Rights.
+She joined United Nations Population Fund East and Central Africa Regional Office based in Sandton, Johannesbourg in 2024 as the Regional Advisor on Gender and Human Rights.